leecookson/codebux/readme.markdown

 # codebux

-This module computes technical debt for node programs.
+This program computes technical debt for node programs.

 Lines of code are spent.
 You start at $100.
 You don't get any more codebux.
-You can only lose codebux by fucking up somehow.
 There are many ways to fuck up:

 * too much code
 * too much indentation